wadobo/Ftask/README.md

     - Developed and tested continuously on Firefox Nigthly.
     - Works on 21.0a1
     - Works on Firefox 8.0a2
-    - Partially working on Firefox Mobile 19.0 (Filtering doesn't work)
+    - Works on Firefox Mobile 19.0
 - Google Chrome/Chromium
     - Fully tested and working on version 26.0.1410.5 dev
 - Android